manotai/manot-client/README.md

             "ground_truths_boxes_key": "deeplake key where ground truth boxes are stored", "ground_truths_labels_key": "deeplake key where ground truth labels are stored", "classes": "classes for deeplake",
+            "task": 'task_type', #can be classification or detection, in case of classification you don't have to provide detections_metadata_format
             "weight_name": "yolov5s" # by default, it is None
         }
 )